 Pothos is scientifically known as Epipremnum aureum by botanists.

 Other common names are – The Devil’s Ivy Plant, Silver Vine, Ivy Arum, Solomon Island’s Ivy, and Taro Vine.

 A native of Southeast Asia, Australia, and New Guinea, pothos’ evergreen and waxy leaves are heart-shaped, alternate and simple or beautifully variegated with white, cream, yellow and various shades of green.

 Colour variegation and sizes of foliage are extremely variable depending upon lighting conditions and other cultural factors.

 In the native setting, this plant produces trailing stems when it climbs up trees and these take root when they reach the ground and grow along.

-There are six popular pothos varieties.
+There are several popular pothos varieties.
 Let’s go through them one-by-one:

 Silver Satin Pothos

 Silver Satin Pothos has intriguing silver and green tear shaped foliage with a tendency to trail and cascade.
 The plant tolerate extremely low light levels making it a perfect match for a beginner.